Minnesota Attorney General's Office

 - You must be prepared to appear in conciliation court when your case is set.

 - Expenses such as time lost from work are usually not recoverable.

-- In Minnesota, the largest amount for which you can sue in conciliation court is $7,500.
+- In Minnesota, the largest amount for which you can sue in conciliation court is set by law.
 The judge cannot award more than this amount.

 - If you win your case, the defendant usually will not have to pay more than the amount the court awards you.
 Don’t expect the defendant to be sent to jail or required to pay a fine.

 - Delays occur frequently for various reasons.
 (When these delays change the day set for a hearing, they are called “continuances.”)

 - Conciliation court may not be very effective in resolving disputes with companies that don’t have property located in the area or with people who live outside the court’s jurisdiction.
 It is especially difficult if the company or person is located in another state.